Jan. 6 committee lays out legal arguments against Bannon’s subpoena defiance in private letter to his attorney

 “Bannon is in the weakest position to refuse compliance with the subpoena as a private citizen — he has the most tangential claim to being protected by executive privilege,” said Jonathan Turley, a professor at George Washington University who has written about the protection of White House documents and previously argued that Democrats’ impeachment efforts against Trump were a misguided use of congressional power.

-Even for former Trump officials, Turley added, “Congress has an advantage in seeking testimony but for private citizens like Bannon, it’s difficult to see a viable legal basis for simply refusing to comply with an otherwise valid subpoena.”
+Even for former Trump officials, Turley added, “Congress has an advantage in seeking testimony, but for private citizens like Bannon, it’s difficult to see a viable legal basis for simply refusing to comply with an otherwise valid subpoena.”

 Panel members have made clear they have little patience for anything they view as a stalling tactic or attempt to avoid scrutiny.

-In response to a question from a reporter, President Biden said Friday that he hoped the Justice Department would decide to prosecute after receiving the referral.
+In response to a question from a reporter, Biden said Friday that he hoped the Justice Department would decide to prosecute after receiving the referral.
 His statement drew criticism from Republicans who argued it showed the investigation was being politicized.
 The department quickly issued a statement saying it reviews any referral without regard to political pressure.

 “The Department of Justice will make its own independent decisions in all prosecutions based solely on the facts and the law.
 Period.
 Full stop,” Justice Department spokesman Anthony Coley said in a statement Friday.